eiffel-community/eiffel/eiffel-syntax-and-usage/glossary.md

 ### Occurrence

 An _occurrence_ is the capture of a statement of fact during the execution of a CI/CD [pipeline](#pipeline).
-This might occur because of a source change being created/updated, an artifact being built, an upstream artifact being delivered, or any other activity relevant to a CI/CD pipeline.
+This might occur because of a [source change](#source-change) being created/updated, an [artifact](#artifact) being built, an upstream artifact being delivered, or any other activity relevant to a CI/CD pipeline.

 ### Pipeline

 A _pipeline_ is an ordered set of [activities](#activity) often triggered by a [source change](#source-change) being created or [submitted](#submit).
+There exists no EiffelPipeline\*Events, as the pipeline is to be considered an activity in itself.
+A pipeline execution could thus be notified using EiffelActivity\*Events, and its included sub activities would then have an hierarchical connection to the pipeline activity.